huggingface/blog/bert-inferentia-sagemaker.md

 ---

-*If you are going to use Sagemaker in a local environment (not SageMaker Studio or Notebook Instances).
-You need access to an IAM Role with the required permissions for Sagemaker.
+*If you are going to use Sagemaker in a local environment (not SageMaker Studio or Notebook Instances), you need access to an IAM Role with the required permissions for Sagemaker.
 You can find [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) more about it.*

 ## 1. Convert your Hugging Face Transformer to AWS Neuron